 Keeping your glucose levels as close to normal as possible can help prevent or slow some of the complications associated with type 2 diabetes.
-To be successful at tight diabetes control, you must:
+Many studies show that good control can lower the risk of complications such as eye and kidney disease as well as nerve damage.
+To be considered for tight diabetes control, you must:

 However, tight control is not for everyone.
-It involves hard work, and the benefits may not outweigh the work it requires.
+It does carry some risks and involves hard work, and the benefits may not outweigh the risks or work it requires.

-An important note: If you would like to pursue tight diabetes control, it is imperative that you work with your doctor or nurse educator.
-Your goals should be set with their assistance, as your personal healthy history may affect the way you practice tight control.
+An important note: If you would like to pursue tight diabetes control, it is imperative that you work with your health care team.
+Your goals should be set with their assistance, as your personal healthy history may affect whether you are a good candidate for keeping tight control of your blood sugar.

 How do you practice tight diabetes control?